About Me – Ethan

 These days I run a few different blogs and websites.
 However, my passion for Seoulinspired stays as strong as ever.
 For now, I will continue writing about South Korea and that will continue for as long as I stay here.
 However, in the future, this blog may also expand to include other areas.

 I can’t say what will happen for sure yet.
-But, one thing that I can say is that Seoulinspired will continue to be updated for years to come.
+But, I can say that Seoulinspired will continue to be updated for years to come.
 There are still so many articles left to write!

 Before I sign off, I want to mention one thing about Seoulinspired.